Skip to content

 Meall Mor — common questions

-Meall Mor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 554m of ascent and takes most walkers 3-6 hours.
-Terrain: Damp birch woodland on the lower slopes followed by a sustained heather and bracken pull.
+Meall Mor carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 554m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Damp birch woodland on the lower slopes followed by a sustained heather and bracken pull.

 Where do I park for Meall Mor?